CLCS-SUSTech/FACE/README.md

 ```console
 python face.py --human data/demo_human.fft.txt --model data/demo_model.fft.txt --output data/demo_face.csv
 ```
-If no `--output` argument is not specified, then the summarized scores will be printed to stdout, as shown below:
+If `--output` argument is not specified, then the summarized scores will be printed to stdout, as shown below:
 ```console
                SO        CORR         SAM       SPEAR
 count  991.000000  993.000000  991.000000  991.000000